-This recipe uses the grill or broiler to both cook the chicken and make a smoky-flavored tomato sauce.
-The yellow tomato sauce also makes this dish unique.
+This recipe uses the grill or broiler to cook the chicken and to make a smoky-flavored tomato sauce.

 Number of servings Serves 4

-- 4 yellow tomatoes, halved crosswise and seeded
+- 4 yellow tomatoes, peeled, halved crosswise and seeded

 - 1 1/2 tablespoons extra-virgin olive oil